Vopaaz/checkpointing/docs/docs/index.md

 defaults["cache.pickle_protocol"] = pickle.HIGHEST_PROTOCOL
 ```

-Please set this at the top-level of your module/script, before you create any `checkpoint`.
+Please set this at the top level of your module/script, before you create any `checkpoint`.

 ### Force rerun a checkpoint